mossti/Portfolio/_projects/0013_bias_aware_teleoperation.md

 featured_image: '/images/bias_expansion_mapping.png'
 ---

-**Expanding access to multi-DOF robotic control by adapting to individual motor constraints**
+**Expanding access to multi-DOF robotic control by optimizing for individual motor constraints**
 *Andrew Thompson, Larisa Loke, Brenna Argall | Northwestern University + Shirley Ryan AbilityLab*

 ---

 ## Overview

 This project developed and deployed a **bias-aware interface remapping algorithm** for individuals with motor impairments using low-DOF joysticks.
-The system adaptively reinterprets sparse input patterns to expand access to the full control space of assistive robots—without relying on explicit mode switching.
+The system reinterprets sparse input patterns to expand access to the full control space of assistive robots—without relying on explicit mode switching.

 Unlike fixed axis-aligned control mappings, our method statistically analyzes user-specific input behavior and generates **full-rank mappings** using convex hull expansion and sparse vector decoding.
 The system was tested in an IRB-approved study involving participants with SCI and stroke.